 Retiring as a U.S. Army Joint Qualified Officer (JQO) at the rank of Colonel (O-6), Professor Strickland's 34-year military career spanned the areas of flight operations, aviation safety management, aviation mission planning, tactical satellite integration, and the United States Intelligence Community (IC).
 He has held multiple commands, with various leadership and supervisory staff positions in several countries worldwide.
 His capstone military assignment was as the Deputy Chief of Staff for Operations, Plans & Training (G-3/5/7), where he was responsible for developing and managing training concepts, policies, and requirements while continuing to direct current and future operations for an organization with 6,000 personnel and a multi-million dollar budget.
 Professor Strickland is a United States Air Force's National Security Space Institute, National Defense University (Joint Forces Staff College), and Air War College graduate.

-His previous teaching experience has been as a military instructor pilot, a graduate-level military academic instructor (Command and General Staff College), also as adjunct faculty at Embry Riddle Aeronautical University and Austin Peay State University.
+His previous teaching experience has been as a Military Instructor Pilot, a Graduate-Level Military Academic Instructor (Command and General Staff College), and adjunct faculty at Embry Riddle Aeronautical University, Austin Peay State University, and Central Texas College.